OSMCha/osmcha-django/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 The feature creation endpoint allows only admin users to create features.
-You can use the admin site to create a token to a user.
+You can use the admin site to create a token for a user.

 Instances
 ---------